Staff

 Background: Developing analysis and data processing methods for biological data.

--Raman: brings out information other than infrared absorption spectra;
+Raman spectroscopy: brings out other information than IR absorption spectra.

--Hyperspectral IR imaging: Produces images of larger areas at shorter wavelengths.
+Hyperspectral IR imaging: Images of larger areas at shorter wavelengths.

-Applications involved in: Combining and developing steps such as data pre-processing, dimensionality reduction, machine learning classification and generating figures.
+Applications: Combining and developing steps and tools such as data pre-processing, dimensionality reduction, machine learning classification and graphical user intefaces.

 Background: Mathematics, stochastic microscopic systems and their interactions.
 Simulations with Monte Carlo methods - numerical analysis.